cnnrbrn/feu-js-frameworks/module-3/lesson-2.md

 {title: "Title from prop"}
 ```

-This is what we are passing in when call the component from `src/App.js`.
+This is what we are passing in when we call the component from `src/App.js`.

 We can then use `props.title` inside the `h1` tags instead of the local variable we had before.